PacktPublishing/Hands-On-Time-Series-Analysis-with-R/README.md

 # Hands-On Time Series Analysis with R
 <a href="https://www.packtpub.com/big-data-and-business-intelligence/hands-time-series-analysis-r?utm_source=github&utm_medium=repository&utm_campaign=9781788629157"><img src="https://packt-type-cloud.s3.amazonaws.com/uploads/sites/2205/2019/05/cover.png" height="256px" align="right"></a>

-This is the code repository for [Machine Learning with Scala Quick Start Guide](https://www.packtpub.com/big-data-and-business-intelligence/machine-learning-scala-quick-start-guide), published by Packt.
+This is the code repository for [Hands-On Time Series Analysis with R](https://www.packtpub.com/big-data-and-business-intelligence/machine-learning-scala-quick-start-guide), published by Packt.

-**Leverage popular machine learning algorithms and techniques and implement them in Scala**
+**Perform time series analysis and forecasting using R**

 ## What is this book about?
 Scala is a highly scalable integration of object-oriented nature and functional programming concepts that make it easy to build scalable and complex big data applications.
 This book is a handy guide for machine learning developers and data scientists who want to develop and train effective machine learning models in Scala.